CodeYourFuture/curriculum/common-content/en/module/js3/identifying-state/index.md

 #### 🖇️ If two things always change together, they should be one piece of state.

 If our website had light mode and dark mode, we would not have one state for "is dark mode enabled" and one state for "is light mode enabled".
 We would have one piece of state: a {{<tooltip title="boolean">}}true or false.
-On or off.{{</tooltip>}}
+On or off.{{</tooltip>}}.
+We would also not have a state for "background colour" - we would derive that from the one boolean.

+#### State in our example

 In our film example, we need two pieces of state:

 1. Our list of all films
 2. The search term

-When we introduce filtering films based on the search term **we will not introduce new state**.
+When we introduce filtering films based on the search term **we will not introduce other new state** like a filtered list of films.
 Our filtered list of films can be _derived_ from our existing state.